BuilderIO/builder/examples/simple-next-js-13/README.md

-# Next.js 13 + Builder.io Simple Starter
+# Next.js 13 (Experimental) + Builder.io Simple Starter

-This example walks you through using Builder.io with a simple Next.js version >= 13 application.
+This example walks you through using Builder.io with an experimental version of  Next.js >= 13 application.

+### 🏗️ Experimental
+This starter includes the `app` folder structure which of you can find more details [here](https://beta.nextjs.org/docs/app-directory-roadmap)

 ## Prerequisites